rust-lang/google-summer-of-code/README.md

 There are essentially two approaches that could be chosen here.
 Either use the [TPDE-LLVM](https://docs.tpde.org/tpde-llvm-main.html) LLVM backend to generate assembly from LLVM IR emitted by `rustc`, or create a completely separate `rustc` backend that will work on TPDE IR (intermediate representation) directly and avoid going through LLVM.

+The TPDE-LLVM-based approach is preferred since it should achieve most of the performance benefits, allows reusing LLVM plugins and infrastructure where desired, and is more likely to succeed.
+However, we will consider both approaches if the applicant can make good arguments in favor of a completely separate TPDE backend.

 Note that this would be experimental work that would most likely have to live out-of-tree, at least at the beginning of the project.

 **Expected result**